 Annex to the quality charter

-Matters in and out of scope of the ECC-Net.
+Matters in and out of scope of the ECC-Net

 The ECC-Net is competent:

-and concerns a professional trader
+- and concerns a professional trader

 The ECC is not competent:

-If your query relates to a matter that falls outside the remit of ECC-Net, we will inform you accordingly and provide the contact details of any relevant body or organisation competent to deal with your query.
+If your query relates to a matter that falls outside the remit of ECC-Net, we will inform you accordingly and provide the contact details of any relevant body or organization competent to deal with your query.
 This will be the case for example